victorruelle/ExperimentManager/README.md

 - [x] createExperiment / getExperiment need to take names!
 You should be able to run multiple experiments at the same time.
 Automatic detection using Experiment IDs as locals at the very root!
 - [ ] Support saving with replacement
 - [ ] Add info/war/error methods that will get_call_id to use a run's specific logger : logs to run file and prints using a specific run format
+- [ ] Replace skip_dirs and such with simple regex for better use
 - [ ] Create API for loading experiments ? or remove backend support.
 - [ ] Add json support for add_config.
 - [ ] Add config decorator for easier configs